Charlie Rose Now: Age, Wife, Net Worth, Dead, Alive, 2025

 Charlie Rose with Claire Danes.
 (Charlie/Instagram)

-The Washington Post ran a story “Eight women say Charlie Rose sexually harassed them — with nudity, groping and lewd calls” under their Investigations segment.
+The Washington Post published a story titled “Eight women say Charlie Rose sexually harassed them — with nudity, groping and lewd calls” in their Investigations section.

-Initially, Charlie’s employers CBS, PBS, and Bloomberg LP suspended him.
-However, when things began getting serious, all three networks terminated Charlie’s contract.
+At first, CBS, PBS, and Bloomberg LP, Charlie’s employers, suspended him.
+But as the situation escalated, all three networks terminated Charlie’s contracts.

 Sexual Misconduct Details

-These women were employed or came in contact with Charlie between 1990 to 2011.
+These women collaborated with or interacted with Charlie between 1990 and 2011.

 The youngest accuser was 21 years old, and the oldest was 37 years old.

-Among the eight accusers, only three came and gave a statement on record.
+Out of the eight accusers, only three publicly gave statements.

-The three women who spoke on the record are Reah Bravo, Kyle Godfrey-Ryan, and Megan Creydt.
+The three women who spoke publicly include Reah Bravo, Kyle Godfrey-Ryan, and Megan Creydt.

-These are some of the misconducts that Rose allegedly committed:
+Here are some of the misconducts Rose allegedly committed:

-• Rose put his arms around Reah Bravo from behind at his Bellport home.
+• Rose put his arms around Reah Bravo from behind at his home in Bellport.

 • He pressed himself against women.

-• Groped buttocks, genital areas, or breasts.
-Sometimes in work events.
+• He groped buttocks, genital areas, or breasts, sometimes at work events.

-• Emerged naked out of the shower multiple times.
+• He emerged naked from the shower multiple times.

-• Put his hands over multiple women’s legs and upper thighs.
+• He placed his hands on multiple women’s legs and upper thighs.

-These are some of the misconduct counts that Rose allegedly performed to women who worked as his intern, or mostly assistants.
+These are some of the misconducts Rose reportedly committed against women who worked as his interns or assistants.

 The Exceptions

-While 35 women came upfront with their side of the story of alleged sexual misconduct, there are some women who report of no such event.
+While 35 women shared their stories of alleged sexual misconduct, some women reported no such incidents.

-One of Charlie’s former assistant, Eleonore Marchand Mueller, stated that Rose was always professional.
+One of Charlie’s former assistants, Eleonore Marchand Mueller, described Rose as consistently professional.

-She further stated that Rose was extremely professional all the time and that she never felt any lewd intentions from him.
+She added that Rose behaved extremely professionally all the time and never gave her any sense of inappropriate intentions.

-Moreover, his CBS This Morning Co-hosts, Gayle King and Norah O’Donnell, also never reported any misconduct.
+Additionally, his CBS This Morning co-hosts, Gayle King and Norah O’Donnell, denied witnessing any misconduct.

 Charlie Rose with Gayle King